Tabaluga: Musical

 The musical "Tabaluga & Lilli" celebrated its premiere on 24 September 1999 in the TheatrO CentrO, Oberhausen, and ran there until 30 June 2001.
 The little dragon managed to unite the High Society of German musical actors, with stars such as Andreas Bieber, Ross Antony, Paul Kribbe, Carolin Fortenbacher.
 Its plot is a combination of the second and third concept albums.

 In the musical, the race of the dragons is almost extinct in the battle against the kingdom of ice led by Arktos.
 The last great dragon king, Tyrion, has placed his hopes on his young son, Tabaluga, who must find the True Fire in order to defeat the evil.
 Therefore, aided by a wise wizard, Tabaluga sets out on a quest for the fire, avoiding dangers such as a black widow spider but also finding beautiful things like a group of dolphins.
 In this travel, Tabaluga learns that there is both good and bad in the world and that everything has its meaning a place in life.

 In order to defeat Tabaluga, Arktos creates a beautiful girl of pure ice, Lilli, and sends her to charm Tabaluga so he cannot end his search for the True Fire.
 Tabaluga falls in love with Lilli and the plan seems to be working, and during a battle, Tyrion dies trying to protect him.
 Crushed, Tabaluga wants to give up, believing that his life without his father has no meaning anymore.
 However, he then realizes he has finally found the True Fire, which was actually the fire of love.
 Arktos' powers then wane and good triumphs over evil.

 Film

-Tabaluga (also known as Tabaluga & Lilli) was a 2018 animated film directed by Sven Unterwaldt Jr. and starring Wincent Weiss in the title role.
-The story follows Tabaluga, who teams up with an ice princess, Lilli, to save the world from the evil snowman, Arktos.
+Tabaluga (also known as Tabaluga & Lilli) is a 2018 animated film directed by Sven Unterwaldt Jr. and starring Wincent Weiss in the title role.
+The story follows Tabaluga, who teams up with an ice princess, Lilli, to help him find his fire, and save the world from the evil snowman, Arktos.